yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 ####•Are you biting off more than you can chew?
 A case study on causes and effects of overscoping in large-scale software engineering/Wnuk et al.

 -Introduction

+continuously shifting market needs [1] with a large number of new and changing requirements [28] caused both by a capricious market situation [19] and by evolving technologies

 challenge在requirement engineering 里面，scope，overscoping。本篇论文主要介绍了eight main causes of overscoping complemented by a number of root causes, and nine main effects of overscoping。